MohammadParsaTheFirst/CourseSniper/README.md

 ## Usage
-1. Configure your course preferences in the `config.json` file.
-2. Run the script:
+1. Run the script:
     ```bash
     python coursesniper.py
     ```
+2. If you are running `coursesniper.py`, you must get an authentication key before logging into the website.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.